Azure-Samples/ms-identity-javascript-nodejs-tutorial/1-Authentication/2-sign-in-b2c/README.md

 Please refer to: [Tutorial: Add identity providers to your applications in Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-add-identity-providers)

-### Register the app
+### Register the client app (msal-node-webapp)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD B2C** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `WebAppB2C`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-node-webapp`.
-   - Under **Supported account types**, select **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
+   - Under **Supported account types**, select **Accounts in any identity provider or organizational directory (for authenticating users with user flows)**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:4000/redirect`.
 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. Select **Save** to save your changes.
-1. In the app's registration screen, select the **Certificates & secrets** blade in the left to open the page where we can generate secrets and upload certificates.
+1. In the app's registration screen, select the **Certificates & secrets** blade in the left to open the page where you can generate secrets and upload certificates.
 1. In the **Client secrets** section, select **New client secret**:
    - Type a key description (for instance `app secret`),
-   - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security posture.
+   - Select one of the available key durations (**6 months**, **12 months** or **Custom**) as per your security posture.
    - The generated key value will be displayed when you select the **Add** button.
-Copy the generated value for use in the steps later.
+Copy and save the generated value for use in later steps.
    - You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
+    > :bulb: For enhanced security, consider [using certificates](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/certificate-credentials.md) instead of client secrets.

-#### Configure the app to use your app registration
+#### Configure the client app (msal-node-webapp) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `auth.json` file.
+1. Open the `appSettings.json` file.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the application copied from **Azure Portal**.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `msal-node-webapp` app copied from the Azure portal.
-1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID (or tenant name) copied from **Azure Portal**.
+1. Find the key `tenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of the application, on **Azure Portal**.
+1. Find the key `clientSecret` and replace the existing value with the key you saved during the creation of `msal-node-webapp` copied from the Azure portal.
-1. Find the key `homePageRoute` and replace the existing value with the home page route of your application, e.g. `/home`.
-1. Find the key `redirectUri` and replace the existing value with the redirect URI that you have registered on **Azure Portal**, e.g. `http://localhost:4000/redirect`.
+1. Find the key `redirectUri` and replace the existing value with the Redirect URI for `msal-node-webapp`. (by default `http://localhost:4000`).
-1. Find the key `postLogoutRedirectUri` and replace the existing value with the URI of the page that you wish to be redirected after signing-out, e.g `http://localhost:4000/`.
+1. Find the key `postLogoutRedirectUri` and replace the existing value with the base address of `msal-node-webapp` (by default `http://localhost:4000`).
 1. Find the key `policies.authorities` abd replace it with the authority strings of your policies/user-flows, e.g. `https://fabrikamb2c.b2clogin.com/fabrikamb2c.onmicrosoft.com/b2c_1_susi`.
-1. Find the key `policies.authorityDomain` abd replace it with the domain of your authority, e.g. `fabrikamb2c.b2clogin.com`.

 ## Running the sample